 New 3D Printing Businesses

-If you’re just starting out in the 3D printing business, an entry-level or hobbyist printer is likely your best bet.
-If you don’t have any prior experience with the medium, experiment with additive manufacturing with an inexpensive, smaller machine.
+If you do not have any prior experience with the medium, experiment with additive manufacturing with an inexpensive, smaller machine.
 That way, if it breaks or you decide 3D printing isn’t for you, you haven’t locked up a significant amount of working capital.
 Without a specific application in mind, an inexpensive 3D printer is almost always the best starting point for someone hoping to get into the 3D printing business.

 We’ve already covered how much 3D printers cost in another post, but an entry-level printer can be as cheap as $200.
 These printers have a small build area, often around 4-5 inches cubed, and they print slowly, but if you’re willing to tinker with them, are a good way to print small objects like gifts for family and friends.
-They’ll require a fair amount of maintenance, and are truly an investment in time more than money.
+You will be limited to low temperature, decorative materials such as PLA.
+Entry-level 3D printers require a fair amount of maintenance, and are truly an investment in time more than money.

 If you don’t mind spending a little more, you can get an enthusiast printer that will still require maintenance and do a little bit better job at printing consistently than the entry-level 3D printers.
 These 3D printers are great for printing school projects, gaming models, or light commission work.
 One of the fastest-growing areas in the 3D printing business is commissioned prints for people in need of figurines, jewelry, or other custom-made trinkets.
 If you find yourself enjoying the 3D printing business, find yourself successful, or just need to print more objects, larger objects, and in less time, you’ll need to invest in a professional 3D printer.

 Small to Medium Sized Businesses